electron/rfcs/text/0013-save-restore-window-state.md

 *What parts of the design do you expect to resolve through the RFC process before this gets merged?*
 - Variable names and the entire API Spec.
 - Are there any other edge cases that this proposal missed?
-- Restoring split screen for macOS
+- Restoring split screen for macOS.
+Should it be treated as normal or fullscreen restore?
+I think we can go ahead restoring as though it was fullscreened as apps need to go fullscreen to have a split view on macOS.

 *What parts of the design do you expect to resolve through the implementation of this feature before stabilization?*

-Not much.
-I would need to figure out if there are platform specific APIs that could be used for properties such as `openOnLaunchDisplay`, `openOnPrimaryDisplay`.
+Implementation should be straightforward.
+I was wondering if there would be any delay setting displayMode during window construction since functions such as SetFullScreen are platform dependent and async under the hood in Electron.

 *What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?*